Sets / Lighting / Photography

 Some sets are used for several scenes, but many only once.
 This adds up to a lot of sets.
 The studio is filling up with them!
-We will have a set-sale once the film is completed in 2020 or 2021.
+We will have a set-sale once the film is completed in 2021.
 Anyone wanna buy a set?

 There is no storyboard for My Love Affair With Marriage.
 The grand visual plan remains inside Signe's head.
 This breaks rank with most other animated feature films, which are meticulously storyboarded before production begins.
 Signe's guidelines are the script and vocal track.
 She does storyboard, but one scene at a time, completing the backgrounds and animation before moving onto the next scene.
 Signe prefers to discover the visual essence of each scene as she goes along.
 This way she can keep incorporating new ideas and inspirations.